Sexually transmitted diseases (STDs) are quite common. In fact, there are

 Not all HPV infections cause cancer.
 Some simply cause warts and no other symptoms or complications.

 While HPV can’t be “cured,” many infections clear up on their own.
-When HPV doesn’t go away, it may stay in your body and become infectious at any time.
+When HPV doesn’t go away, it may stay in your body and become transmissable at any time.

-If your HPV infection fades on its own, you don’t need any specific treatment for the infection.
+If your HPV infection fades on its own, you don’t need any specific treatment.
 Otherwise, there’s plenty you can do to treat its symptoms.

 To get tested for HPV, women can get screened with a pap smear.
 If the pap smear is abnormal and you have positive results for HPV, then your doctor will probably ask you to come in yearly for a repeat test.